Strategic Goals and Government-wide Management Initiatives

 The Foreign Service officers and Civil Service employees in the Department and U.S. missions abroad represent the American people.
 They work together to achieve the goals and implement the initiatives of American foreign policy.
 The Foreign Service is dedicated to representing America and to responding to the needs of American citizens living and traveling around the world.
 They are also America’s first line of defense in a complex and often dangerous world.
 The Department’s Civil Service corps, most of whom are headquartered in Washington, D.C., is involved in virtually every policy and management area – from democracy and human rights, to narcotics control, trade, and environmental issues.
 Civil Service employees also serve as the domestic counterpart to Foreign Service consular officers who issue passports and assist U.S. citizens overseas.

 Host country Foreign Service National (FSN) and other Locally Employed (LE) staff contribute to advancing the work of the Department overseas.
 Both FSNs and other LE staff contribute local expertise and provide continuity as they work with their American colleagues to perform vital services for U.S. citizens.
-At the close of 2020, the Department was comprised of approximately 77,000 employees.
+At the close of 2021, the Department was comprised of nearly 77,000 employees.

 The U.S. Department of State, with just over one percent of the entire Federal budget, has an outsized impact on Americans’ lives at home and abroad.
 For a relatively small investment, the Department yields a large return in a cost-effective way by advancing U.S. national security, promoting our economic interests, creating jobs, reaching new allies, strengthening old ones, and reaffirming our country’s role in the world.
 The Department’s mission impacts American lives in multiple ways.